-Montelukast should not be used in the reversal of bronchospasm in acute asthma attacks (in case of status asthmaticus).
-Patients should be advised never to use oral tablets of Montelukast to treat acute asthma attacks.
-Montelukast should not be substituted for inhaled or oral corticosteroids.
-Patients with known aspirin sensitivity should continue avoidance of aspirin or other NSAID, while taking Montelukast.
+Montelukast should not be used in the reversal of bronchospasm in acute asthma attacks.
+Patients with known aspirin sensitivity should avoid aspirin or other NSAIDs, while taking Montelukast.
 In rare cases, patients on therapy with Montelukast may present with systemic eosinophilia, sometimes presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, a condition, which is often treated with systemic corticosteroid therapy.
 Physician should be alert to eosinophilia, vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in their patients.
 A causal association between Montelukast and these underlying conditions has not been established.

 Generally Montelukast is well-tolerated.
-Side effects include dizziness, headache, diarrhea, restlessness, abdominal pain, cough, fever, asthenia, rash and upper respiratory tract infection.
+Side effects include dizziness, headache, diarrhoea, restlessness, abdominal pain, cough, fever, asthenia, rash and upper respiratory tract infection.

-Montelukast has been administered with other therapies routinely used in the prophylaxis and chronic treatment of asthma with no appropriate increase in adverse reactions.
+Montelukast has been administered with other therapies routinely used in the prophylaxis and chronic treatment of asthma.

 Use in special groups

 In pregnancy: Pregnancy category B drug.
 There are no adequate and well-controlled studies in pregnant women.
 Montelukast should be used during pregnancy only if clearly needed.

 In lactation: It is not known if Montelukast is excreted in human milk.
 Caution should be excercised when Montelukast is given to nursing mother.